geohackweek/glacierhack_2018/README.md

 - Write the code to recognize the data files
 - Import the data into xarray Dataset list (or equivalent) where elevations can be addressed by (lat, lon) coordinates
 - Build a point visualizer: Suggest a Widget tool with lat and lon sliders that plots altitude against time
+  - If you are unfamiliar with Python widgets I'm happy to demo
 - Build a raster visualizer: Suggest a time widget rendering elevation as color relative to the mean